 We don't recommend the most expensive blenders, just the ones that work the best based on our experience making smoothies daily for over 15 years, using every type of ingredient and preparation method possible.

-Our team has created 3 "must haves" any blender needs if it will allow you to get the maximum health benefits while making smoothies every day.
+Our team has created 3 "must haves" any blender needs if it allows you to get the maximum health benefits while making smoothies every day.

 3 "Must Have" Smoothie Blender Requirements